 Besides their fear of actually attending school, they may even experience intense bouts of anxiety by merely driving by a school or by hearing news about a school on TV.
 Depending on the severity of their individual symptoms, as well as other factors such as their genetic makeup, they may even have full blown panic attacks as a result of their scolionophobia.
 However, this will likely vary from person to person.

 Someone with scolionophobia may find it very difficult to think rationally about school and may often be quite emotional when discussing or thinking about the subject of school.
+Especially if they are thinking about some difficult task they do not know how to do, and the thought of outside help comes to them.
+Thoughts like, can someone help me with this assignment?
+Can I ask for help with special writing services?
+For example: can Edubirdie write my assignment?
+These thoughts are normal but can lead to guilt, self-doubt, and emotional outbursts.
 Besides actually fearing the idea of school itself, they may also be extremely fearful of school buildings, school books, and other things that are related to school.

 Symptoms of Scolionophobia

 Anxiety will likely be the most profound symptom associated with scolionophobia.
 As previously mentioned, they may experience intense bouts of dread and terror when near schools or even when thinking of them.
 They may understand that their anxiety is very much out of touch with reality.
 However, when near a school or in the midst of a panic attack, they may be unable to think coherently enough to rationalize their way out of their anxiety.